Windjammers 2: Gameplay

-Windjammers 2 is a sports game played from a top-down perspective, in which players must try to throw a frisbee into their opponent's goal while protecting their own.
-Players can earn 3 or 5 points by landing the frisbee into their opponent's goal in the yellow or red zones respectively, or can try to land the frisbee on the floor of their opponent's side to earn 2 points.
+Windjammers 2 is a sports game played from a top-down perspective, in which players must try to throw a flying disc into their opponent's goal while protecting their own.
+Players can earn 3 or 5 points by landing the disc into their opponent's goal in the yellow or red zones respectively, but if they fail to catch the disc before it hits the ground, this is called a "Miss" and the opponent gets 2 points.
 Players win a set by achieving a certain number points, and win the match by winning the most sets.

-In the game, players select from 11 playable characters, including all six returning characters from the original Windjammers and one secret character.
+Players can choose from the 10 playable characters; besides all six characters from the original Windjammers, there are four all-new characters, namely Jao Raposa of Brazil, Max Hurricane of Canada, Sammy Ho of China, and Sophie De Lys of France.
+There is also a secret playable character called Disc Man, who can be unlocked by performing a particular trick while at the character selection screen.
+Two additional characters, Anna Szalinski of Poland and the cyborg Jamma GX03, were added as part of a free update, bringing the total to 13.
 Each character has their own attributes.
 For instance, some characters have more steady control than others at the cost of speed.
 There are EX Moves, which are special powers can be that activated for gameplay advantages.
 Players can compete on 10 different courts, including all six courts from Windjammers, which feature different goal zones and gameplay properties.
 Both single-player and local multiplayer modes are featured.
 The game includes an "Arcade Mode", where multiple matches are played through championships.
-Windjammers 2 features cross-platform play between Windows and Xbox One versions.
+Windjammers 2 launched with cross-platform play between the Windows and Xbox One versions, later expanded to all systems following an update in October 2023.